MicrosoftDocs/quantum-docs/articles/resource-estimator-batching.md

 result_batch.summary_data_frame(labels=["Gate-based ns, 10⁻³", "Majorana ns, 10⁻⁶"])
 ```

-You can also construct a list of estimation target parameters using the `EstimatorParams` object.
+You can also construct a list of estimation target parameters using the [`EstimatorParams` class](xref:qsharp.estimator.EstimatorParams).
 The following code shows how to submit six configurations of target parameters as a single job.

 ```python
 from qsharp.estimator import EstimatorParams, QubitParams, QECScheme